ROCm/rocBLAS/docs/source/api.rst

 MI100 (gfx908) Considerations
 =============================

-On nodes with the MI100 (gfx908), MFMA instructions are available to substantially speed up matrix operations.
+On nodes with the MI100 (gfx908), MFMA (Matrix-Fused-Multiply-Add) instructions are available to substantially speed up matrix operations.
 This hardware feature is used in all gemm and gemm based functions in rocBLAS with 32-bit or shorter base datatypes with an associated 32-bit compute_type (f32_r, i32_r or f32_c as appropriate).

 Specifically, rocBLAS takes advantage of MI100's MFMA instructions for three real base types f16_r, bf16_r and f32_r with compute_type f32_r,